 6) Second draft of essay, 20%.
-Due October 22 in class.
+Due October 27.

 Write a half-length version of your essay (no more than 8 pages of text).
 Use this opportunity to develop and/or modify the ideas in your proposal and get more feedback.